UNITED STATES AIR FORCE ORDERS OF BATTLE

 Service Streamers

-Service streamers represent noncombat service in the various theaters of military operations.
+Service Streamers indicate noncombat service in the various theaters of military operations.

 Campaign Streamers